Medical Schools in Texas: How to Get In (2025)

 In addition, closely review each Texas medical school’s interview rate to gain clues about their acceptance patterns, whether you’re a Texas or non-Texas resident, and whether your stats are high or low.

 Earlier in this guide, we mentioned how Texas medical schools have a strong preference for in-state applicants, which is clear from their variable interview rates for in-state and out-of-state applicants.
-For example, Baylor, widely considered the top medical school in Texas, invites about 25 percent of in-state applicants for an interview, but only about 5 percent of out-of-state applicants.
+For example, McGovern widely considered a top medical school in Texas, invites about 21 percent of in-state applicants for an interview, but only about 5 percent of out-of-state applicants.

 Moreover, some Texas medical schools have strong regional preferences; that is, they prefer to not only admit Texas residents, but also individuals who have demonstrated a commitment to serving certain regional communities during their medical education and career, or are from that area and likely to enroll and stay.